denzel33t/denzel33t/README.md

 - Hi, I’m Denzel. 👋🏾
 - I taught myself Python 🐍 when I was 17 and have since learnt Java, SQL📊, AWS and Docker to name a few
 - I’m interested in the intricacies of data, the story behind the numbers and simply building things that mould our world, especially scientifically🧬.
-- Recently I have transitioned to Data Engineering from Software Engineering ↪️
+- Recently I have taken an interest to Data Engineering